-Imogene Pass, at an elevation of 3.997m (13,114 ft) above the sea level, is a high mountain pass in the San Juan Mountains in the southwest part of the US state of Colorado.
-The road is accessible by four wheel drive vehicles, and is not for the novice driver.
+Imogene Pass is a high mountain pass at an elevation of 3.997m (13,114ft) above the sea level located in Ouray County in the southwest part of the US state of Colorado.
+The road is accessible by four wheel drive vehicles, and is not for the novice drivers.
 It's one of the highest mountain roads of Colorado.

 Pic: Clint Mitchell